Lacrymology/states/test/doc/units.rst

 It contains some states used to prepare the host for tests and the file ``integration.py``.

-This script uses Python Unittest version 2 library to run tests on minion used for this specific usage.
+This script uses :doc:`/python/doc/index` Unittest version 2 library to run tests on minion used for this specific usage.

 .. warning::